WebAssembly/design/MVP.md

   * In a minimal shell environment, imports could be limited to builtin modules (implemented by the shell) and/or shell scripts.
   * The [dynamic linking](FutureFeatures.md#dynamic-linking) post-MVP feature
-    would extend the semantics to include multiple modules and thus allow heap and pointer sharing.
-Dynamic linking would be semantically distinct from importing, though.
+    would extend the semantics to include multiple modules and thus allow sharing linear memory and pointers.
+Dynamic linking would be semantically distinct from importing, however.
 * When compiling from C++, imports would be generated for unresolved `extern` functions and calls to those `extern` functions would call the import.
 * Host environments can define builtin modules that are implemented natively but